RebeccaPedler/DietarySupplements_AbaloneSM/README.md

 •	Systematic Evidence Map - Dietary Supplements and Abalone Performance - Metadata.csv: This csv contains the metadata description of information extracted from eligible articles.

 R_scripts
-TThis folder contains R scripts used throughout the project:
+This folder contains R scripts used throughout the project:
 •	Deduplicate.R: This R script was used to remove duplicate hits from the WOS 05062025.csv and SCOPUS 05062025.csv searches.
 •	Systematic Evidence Map - Dietary Supplements and Abalone Performance.R: this R script was used to analyse extracted data from eligible articles and generate figures.
 •	Word cloud script 15042025.R: This R script was used to generate a wordcloud from most used phrases within the title and keywords of benchmark papers.
 These terms were categorised into PICO elements to devise an initial search string using a series of Boolean operators.